Abdullah Shehab

 Dr. Ismail Raed Raslan is an Assistant Professor and Consultant Cardiologist at King Saud University, where he serves as the Division Lead of the Heart Function Section.
 His clinical focus includes Advanced Heart Failure, Heart Transplantation, Mechanical Circulatory Support, and Cardio-Oncology.
 Dr. Raslan obtained a Master’s degree in Translational Medicine in Cardiology from the University of Alberta.
 He completed his Internal Medicine residency at McGill University and Cardiology training at the University of Toronto.
 He then pursued fellowships in Advanced Heart Failure & Heart Transplantation and Cardio-Oncology at the University Health Network in Toronto.
 He is actively involved nationally and internationally in clinical research, medical education, and the development of cardiovascular guidelines.
 He chairs and participates in several institutional and national-level committees dedicated to advancing heart failure care, clinical practice standards, and multidisciplinary collaboration.

-João L. Cavalcante, MD, FACC
+João L. Cavalcante

 Director, Cardiovascular Imaging Research Center and Core Lab, Section Head, Cardiovascular Imaging, Allina Health Minneapolis Heart Institute, Minneapolis Heart Institute Foundation, Minneapolis, Minnesota, United States of America

-João L. Cavalcante, MD, FACC
+João L. Cavalcante

 Dr. João L. Cavalcante is the Section Head for Cardiovascular Imaging at the Allina Health Minneapolis Heart Institute at the Abbott Northwestern Hospital, the largest cardiology group practice in the Twin Cities.
 He is also the Director of MHI Foundation Cardiovascular Imaging Research Center and Core Lab, overseeing many multicentric trials.
 His passion for multimodality Imaging and focus on valve and structural heart disease is seen through the lead of multiple RCT in advanced imaging, training of several international scholars, > 250 peer-reviewed original investigations, and several book chapters, along with national and international training workshops and lectures.
 He was board member for Society of Cardiovascular Computed Tomography (2020-2023), and for Society of Cardiovascular Magnetic Resonance and Program Chair for the 2023 Scientific Sessions Meeting in San Diego, CA. He was named the Inaugural Innovation Chair of the Van Tassel Innovation Center at the Minneapolis Heart Institute Foundation.